nosremetnarg/groupProject/README.md

 You type "fire" in the search box.

 A quote from Henry Firestone appears.
 A gif of a flamethrower appears.
 YouTube videos about fire appear.
-You start playing a fireplace video made by a company name after cats.
-You've done down the rabbit hole.
+You start playing a fireplace video made by a company named after cats.
+You've gone down the rabbit hole.

-It's 11 AM.
+It's 1100.
 You've searched 287 terms, watching 39 videos and you're late for work.
 Your boss is calling, but you swipe left.
 You've got some Bogglin to do.

 ## Video